openshift/local-storage-operator/docs/deploy-with-olm.md

 Pay particular attention to the DESIRED/CURRENT number of daemonset processes, if the DESIRED count == 0, that typically means that your label selectors were invalid.

-You should now be able to see your PVs create:
+You should now have cooresponding PVs:

 ```bash
 oc get pv